 If you on click the About button located at the top of the plugin interface once again, your software should now display REGISTERED.
+If it is registered but you still see a red x, simply clear your cache.
 It is now unlocked and ready for use.

-This software is compatible with the following OS:
+This software is compatible with the following Windows OS:

 Windows 10 Home 64 bit

 Windows 8 64 bit